 In 2010, John was posted to Port-au-Prince, Haiti as a Foreign Service Officer, working in the U.S. embassy there as the country experienced presidential elections as well as the outbreak of cholera.
 John has also worked as a defense and policy consultant on a number of projects including big data visualization and defense policy reform.

 John holds a Master’s degree in International Security from the Edmund Walsh School of Foreign Service at Georgetown University.
-He lives in Gig Harbor, WA, with his wife and son.
+He lives in Gig Harbor, WA, with his wife and two children.

 program officer, Opportunity Youth Initiative